a mechanic preparing to replace a car engine

 Fuel system adjustments

-Your car’s existing fuel pump and injectors might not meet the new engine’s flow and pressure requirements.
-Fixing this issue is vital; otherwise, the engine will run with inadequate fuel, causing it to overheat.
 To solve this, you may have to install a new fuel pump with a higher flow rate and pressure.
-Upgrading the fuel injectors may be necessary, too, since they supply the correct amount of fuel for the new engine.
+Upgrading the fuel injectors may also be necessary, since they deliver the correct amount of fuel to the new engine.

 Engine mount and drivetrain compatibility checks